G’day mate! Spanish Monarchs Say Hello from Down Under

 This is the second state visit to Australia for the Spanish monarchs.
 Their first was in 1988, when they attended the Brisbane expo.
 The Spanish royal family also attended the 2000 Sydney Olympics.

-TRF has pics and news articles about the visit, so do check the thread out.Filed under Spanish Royals
+TRF has pics and news articles about the visit, so do check the thread out.Filed under Spain

-Tagged Australia, Culture, Governor-General Bryce, Juan Carlos I, Prime Minister Rudd, Queen Sofia, State Visit.
+Tagged Australia, Culture, Governor-General Bryce of Australia, Juan Carlos I of Spain, Prime Minister Rudd of Australia, Queen Sofia of Spain, State Visit.